tranhelen/tranhelen/_posts/2017-03-27-retrospectivesbringmeproblems.md

     <figcaption class="inline">Design Thinking needs pizza</figcaption>
 </figure>

-After lunch, the teams were tasked with brainstorming possible solutions for how to fix the problems identified on the team and/or continue doing better on the things we were already getting right.
-The goal was to come up with not only a solution but an implementation plan answering, what? how? and who?
+After lunch, the teams were tasked with brainstorming possible solutions for how to fix the problems identified and/or continue doing better on the things we were already getting right.
+The goal was to come up with not only a solution but an implementation plan answering what, how, and who?

 At the end of the day, the team presented and discussed the solutions they came up with.
 We used this time to ask each other unanswerable questions and think about the blockers that could come up during implementation.